WIttyJudge/wittyjudge.github.io/content/posts/tcp-header/index.md

 **Window Size** is used by mechanism called Flow Control and indicates the maximum amount of data receiver can handle.
 Flow control mechanism regulates the rate of data transmission to prevent congestion, packet loss, and degradation of network performance.

-**Checksum** - field holds the checksum for error control.
+**Checksum** holds the checksum for error control.
 It is mandatory in TCP as opposed to UDP.

-**Urgent Point** - If the URG flag is set, it provides more specific information about the location of the urgent data within the segment.
+**Urgent Point** - if the URG flag is set, it provides more specific information about the location of the urgent data within the segment.

-**Options**- optional and can be anywhere between 0 and 40 bytes (320 bits).
+**Options** is optional and can be anywhere between 0 and 40 bytes (320 bits).